EDUCATE: Academic Success

 These were just a few of the thoughts Club members shared:

-Alita Harris: I enjoyed being exposed to organizations and meeting sororities.
+Alita: I enjoyed being exposed to organizations and meeting sororities.
 I enjoyed meeting the VP at Wilberforce.
 She had a very powerful message that all students can succeed if they try.
 I’m currently interested in becoming a dance instructor or massage therapist.
-Without the Boys & Girls Club of Lake County, I would not have ever had an experience like this.
+Without Boys & Girls Club of Lake County, I would not have ever had an experience like this.
 I now believe that I have a future and can make it in college.

-Thailly Rea: Attending this trip has changed my life.
+Thailly: Attending this trip has changed my life.
 It has been a very powerful experience.
 Everyone we have met has encouraged us that college is possible and we can do it.
 I really enjoyed learning about the writing lab and math lab at West Virginia State University.
 It’s great that the schools have small sizes and tutors available to help you succeed.
-At the moment, I’m interested in English, Physical therapy, and philosophy.
+At the moment, I’m interested in English, physical therapy, and philosophy.
 With this college trip, I was able to learn about colleges and resources to help me pay for school.

-Kaylyn Ross: I enjoyed that the VP of Wilberforce and President of West Virginia didn’t just care about us attending their universities, but they focused on us going to school period.
+Kaylyn: I enjoyed that the VP of Wilberforce and President of West Virginia didn’t just care about us attending their universities, but they focused on us going to school period.
 They told us that we are the future, and we have all the knowledge and technology in the world to make our dreams come true.

 Our Strategic Approach for Academic Success:

-The Boys & Girls Club of Lake County’s professionally trained staff are informal educators and strive to ensure that all Club youth, through their experiences at school and with the Club, are able to make good post-secondary education decisions.
-This vision identifies key objectives and strategies for working with members ages 6–12 and 13–18.
+Boys & Girls Club of Lake County’s professionally trained staff are informal educators and strive to ensure that all Club youth, through their experiences at school and with the Club, are able to make good post-secondary education decisions.
+This vision identifies key objectives and strategies for working with members ages 6–12 and 13–end of high school.
 By providing RESULTS BASED programming the Club has set itself apart from other organizations of its kind.
 Boys & Girls Clubs of America helps local Clubs combat problems that contribute to low high school graduation rates by implementing localized activities and strategies with rigor, emphasizing more intentional integration of programs across core program areas and conducting and sharing findings of evaluation efforts.

-It is the goal of the Club to support all club members as they maintain or improve their grades, progress to the next level and graduate from high school.
+It is the goal of the Club to support all Club members as they maintain or improve their grades, progress to the next level and graduate from high school.
 To ensure academic success is within reach of every youth, the Club implements the following programming:

 Power Hour: Making Minutes Count

 Power Hour provides engaging homework help and tutoring programs that encourage Club members at every age to become self-directed learners.
-With daily comprehensive homework help and tutoring program, POWER HOUR is designed to raise the academic proficiency of Club members.
+With daily comprehensive homework help and tutoring programs, POWER HOUR is designed to raise the academic proficiency of Club members.

 Project Learn reinforces the academic enrichment and school engagement of young people during the time they spend at the Club.
 The strategy is based on research demonstrating that students do much better in school when they spend their non-school hours engaged in fun, but academically beneficial, activities.